Nadr0jj/disam/README.md

 # disam
-disam is a package for on-**di**sk **sam**pling with a C++ backend (and a pure python fallback).
+disam is a Python package for on-**di**sk **sam**pling with a C++ backend (and a pure Python fallback).
 The intended use case for disam is when datasets cannot be loaded in to memory either due to size or memory constraints.

 ## A simple example